annajonna/wordpress-vhost-create/README.md

 wordpress-vhost-create
 ======================

-Shell scripts to create and manage Apache Virtual hosts for Wordpress
+Shell scripts to create and manage Apache Virtual hosts for Wordpress cluster.